-English statement word order

-This is a book.

-This is a book.
+English statement word order This is a book.

-This a book
+Literal translation of Japanese This a book is.

-All approaches to teaching English, all textbooks, and all EFL/ESL teacher, deal one way or another with the teaching of English grammar as it is defined by linguists-the words of English and their combinations.
+All approaches to teaching English, all textbooks, and all EFL/ESL teachers, deal one way or another with the teaching of English grammar as it is defined by linguists-the words of English and their combinations.
 The important thing for you to remember is that grammar in an EFL/ESL context is quite different from the grammar you knew and loved (or didn't love) in school.